Artificial Intelligence (AI) is changing everything.

 3. Proper Governance Level

-At this mature stage, organizations implement enterprise-wide frameworks like OECD AI principles or ISO standards.
+At this mature stage, organizations implement enterprise-wide frameworks, such as the OECD AI principles or ISO standards.

-Additionally, these policies are documented and updated proactively as technologies evolve, ensuring continuous compliance.
+These policies are documented and updated proactively as techs evolve, ensuring continuous compliance.

 What is an AI Governance Framework?